 So, that said.

-But after some looking around and trying on, I ended up going for these J6’s, I’d been riding in my DC’s for the last 6 months and needless to say they aren’t weather proof and lets be fair, not the safest thing to ride in.
+But after some looking around and trying on, I ended up going for these J6’s, I’d been riding in my DCs for the last 6 months and needless to say, they aren’t weatherproof and let’s be fair, not the safest thing to ride in.

-I settled on the J6’s cause’ they had a style I liked, with the mostly blacked out and the gum sole, high top for ankle support and most of all look like normal shoes – the reason this is important to me is aside from looking cool as shit, I wanted something that i can get off my bike and not look like I’m wearing gear.
+I settled on the J6’s cause’ they had a style I liked, with the mostly blacked out and the gum sole, high top for ankle support and most of all look like regular shoes – the reason this is important to me is aside from looking cool as shit, I wanted something that I can get off my bike and not look like I’m wearing gear.
 Which through most of my gear I have achieved.
 I also wanted something I could ride to work and not have to change them and have to deal with taking other shoes with me where ever I am working that day. and of course, weatherproof

 So I scooted down to Cyclespot in Barry’s Point Road, they have a great range and I’m a bit of a slut for Alpinestars anyway.
-They didn’t have the black ones I wanted, but I tried on the others in my size, and ordered the black ones.
+They didn’t have the black ones I wanted, but I tried on the others in my size and ordered the black ones.